-classmethod add_index(fields, kwargs)
+classmethod add\index(\args, \\kwargs)

-- fields Field(s) to index, or a SQL instance that contains the SQL for creating the index. - kwargs Keyword arguments passed to ModelIndex constructor.
+- args a ModelIndex instance, Field(s) to index, or a SQL instance that contains the SQL for creating the index. - kwargs Keyword arguments passed to ModelIndex constructor.

 Add an index to the model's definition.